-Target is the second largest general retailer in the US behind Walmart, with 1,790 stores nationwide.
+Target is the second largest general retailer in the US behind Walmart, with 1,800 stores nationwide.
 One of the retail success stories of the 1990s, the company has been transformed from a sleepy department store business to one of the country's most aggressive retail brands.
 Key to Target's success was its strategy of positioning itself as a high-style brand despite its low prices, attracting shoppers who would normally avoid discount retailers.
 It did this with clever and eye-catching marketing and a series of partnerships with high-profile design-led suppliers.
 Historically a US-only business, it launched into Canada for the first time during 2013, opening more than 120 stores in less than a year.
 However this wildly ambitious project proved a dismal failure, and the group's troubles were exacerbated by a huge online security breach which resulted in theft of personal information for millions of customers.
 The plug was pulled on Canada at the beginning of 2015 to allow the group to focus on boosting its US performance.
 So far, though, this has proved harder than expected.

 Selected Target advertising